kissmetrics/km-support/_posts/2010-01-02-common-methods.md

 If you do not pass in a name, calling `record` is identical to calling `set`.
 See below for examples.

-Our [JavaScript Library](/apis/javascript/javascript-specific) has additional methods to let you record events after a certain trigger: when an element gets clicked, or when a form is submitted.
+Our [JavaScript Library][js] has additional methods to let you record events after a certain trigger: when an element gets clicked, or when a form is submitted.

 ## `set`